Below on this page you find a list of organizations and projects working with multilingualism and language diversity in the Nordic countries.

 Det flerspråklige bibliotek, Oslo, Norway

 The multilingual collection of the National Library of Norway has books and films in 69 languages.
-Customers around Norway can order materials to their local libraries.
+LIbraries around Norway can order materials for their customers.

 International Library, Stockholm, Sweden